zzhiharevich/rsschool-cv/cv.md

 # **Languages**
 **************
-From 2011 to 2016 I took Streamline *English* courses and received certificate of B2 level, but I do not have good practice for a long time so now I try to restore the level by watching lectures, films in English, reading documentation in the same language.
+From 2011 to 2016 I took Streamline *English* courses and received certificate of B2 level, but I have not had a good practice for a long time, so now I am trying to get back the level by watching lectures, films in English and reading documentation.
-Last online language level test -- B1.
+Last online language level test - B1.

 # **Why I want to study at RSSChool?**
 ***